Acetylpyrazine

 Acetylpyrazine is an organic compound with the chemical formula C_{6}H_{6}N_{2}O. It is a yellow-brown powder at room temperature.
 Chemically, acetylpyrazine is a pyrazine and a ketone.

+Natural occurrence

 Acetylpyrazine is found in foods such as seeds, nuts and meats.

+Uses

 It is used in frozen dairy products such as ice cream.

 It is considered generally recognized as safe by the U.S. Food and Drug Administration.

+"Essence formula for increasing cigarette fragrance and improving smoke quality".

+It is also known to be part of the formulation of e-cigarettes (vapes):

+Synthesis

+Note that modern synthesis is for 2-cyanopyrazine from 2-methylpyrazine [109-08-0].